Fair Housing

 CAI rejects illegal discrimination in housing and favors the availability of adequate and appropriate housing for all age groups.
 Furthermore, CAI is concerned about the availability of housing accessible to disabled individuals.
 CAI supports improvements that make residential dwellings and surrounding areas readily accessible and usable by disabled people, while recognizing that in certain instances the law requires the disabled person making a request for a modification to the common areas to be responsible for the cost of the modification.

-In HUD's advisory documentation it has indicated that occupancy restrictions that are consistent with building code requirements will, generally, be considered non-discriminatory.
+In HUD's advisory documentation it has indicated that occupancy restrictions that are consistent with building code requirements will, generally, be considered nondiscriminatory.
 Other occupancy restrictions are subject to a case-by-case analysis that considers the restriction on an "as applied" basis to the then current facts, leaving the association with the burden of demonstrating the reasonableness of the restriction.
 In any matter involving the possibility of a discrimination claim, the association should seek legal counsel to respond appropriately and to minimize unforeseen consequences.

-CAI supports legislation allowing community associations to maintain reasonable occupancy restrictions.
 CAI will continue to work for other fair and reasonable interpretations of, and changes to, the federal Fair Housing Act.
 While reasonable occupancy restrictions impact housing issues, that is only one consideration that community associations should address.
 Community associations are encouraged to consider each of the following:

 • Familiarity with local and state requirements, in addition to federal law, surrounding fair housing matters is necessary since they may impose additional standards.

-• The association, its governing board and management must be educated on the potential ramifications of fair housing law violations, including the awarding of punitive damages and legal fees to successful third parties, which damages and fees are generally not covered by insurance.
+• The association, its governing board, and management must be educated on the potential ramifications of fair housing law violations, including the awarding of punitive damages and legal fees to successful third parties, which damages and fees are generally not covered by insurance.

 • Board members and management must be sensitive to those matters that may constitute discrimination, even if they otherwise seem normal or customary.
 Matters as simple as selective rules enforcement, adopting and enforcing rules that disproportionately impact on children without a well-documented safety or public welfare basis, or suggesting that a family with children would be more “comfortable” in a different community, may all result in successful claims of discrimination.